 The bill amends section 119.071 of the Florida Statutes to create an exemption from public records requirements for the personal identifying and location information of current and former employees of the Judicial Qualifications Commission, as well as their spouses and children.
-This exemption includes home addresses, telephone numbers, dates of birth, and photographs, aimed at protecting these individuals from potential harassment and intimidation by dissatisfied litigants involved in judicial misconduct investigations.
-The bill also establishes provisions for legislative review and repeal of the exemption, allowing for retroactive application, and includes a statement of public necessity.
+This includes sensitive information such as home addresses, telephone numbers, dates of birth, and photographs.
+The bill also establishes provisions for legislative review and repeal of the exemption, along with retroactive application, and includes a statement of public necessity.
+The exemptions aim to protect these individuals from potential harassment and intimidation, particularly given the commission's role in investigating judicial misconduct.

 Statutes affected: S 302 Filed: 119.071